rahulthairani/Business-Analytics-MicroMasters-Program/README.md

 No specific math capability is required though it will be helpful if you are familiar with the basic concepts of algebra, set theory, and probability.

+8 - 10 hours per week for 12 weeks

 ## BAMM.103x: Demand and Supply Analytics

 **[BAMM.103x: Demand and Supply Analytics](https://www.edx.org/course/demand-and-supply-analytics "Course Description")**